LiamKaist/Cpp_Project/src/README.md

 Class for the Pump

 # SensorClass
-Abstract class for our sensors (We ended up not needing it)
+Abstract class for our sensors

+# WaterLevelSensor